natcap/invest.users-guide/source/fisheries.rst

 Habitat Dependency and the Habitat Scenario Tool (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Habitat dependencies are not explicitly included within the InVEST Fisheries Production model.
 However, a `Habitat Scenario Tool`_ is included which can be used to generate updated survival parameters based on changes in habitat.
 In order to use the tool, the user must already have a baseline set of population parameters, particularly survival rates.
-The tool takes information on changes in habitat area (expressed as a percent change from the baseline habitat area), life-stage specific habitat dependencies (i.e. age-0 lobster depend on mangroves and seagrass), and a user-specified shape parameter describing the relative response rate, or how a change in habitat corresponds to a change in survival.
+The tool takes information on changes in habitat area (expressed as a percent change from the baseline habitat area), age/stage specific habitat dependencies (i.e. age-0 lobster depend on mangroves and seagrass), and a user-specified shape parameter describing the relative response rate, or how a change in habitat corresponds to a change in survival.
 The tool outputs a new population parameters file with updated survival rates.
 Note that this tool cannot be used to generate an initial set of survival parameters, but is only used to update baseline survival parameters based on habitat change scenarios.

 In using this tool, the user should have information on which life stages depend on which habitat types.